expalmer/react-progress-form/README.md

 This will create a ``dist`` directory.

-Finally you have to open the file ``dist/index.html`` with your favorito browser.
+Finally you have to open the file ``dist/index.html`` with your favorite browser.

 ### Demo
 Look the [example page](http://expalmer.github.io/react-progress-form/)